pugo/advent_of_code/README.md

 <img src="images/ps-logo.png" width="220px"/>

 ## Results
-I have currently managed to finish days 1 to 11.
+I have managed to finish days 1 to 12 (all).

 I for long thought that day 10 part 2 exceeded what is practical or possible in PostScript.
 But after expressing my problems on